openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 # Inference Pipeline {#openvino_2_0_inference_pipeline}

-Usually to inference model with the OpenVINO™ Runtime an user needs to do the following steps in the application pipeline:
+Usually to infer models with OpenVINO™ Runtime, you need to do the following steps in the application pipeline:
 - 1. Create Core object
  - 1.1.
 (Optional) Load extensions
 - 2. Read model from the disk